Configure and enable users for SMS-based authentication using Azure Active Directory

 Set a phone number for user accounts

 Users are now enabled for SMS-based authentication, but their phone number must be associated with the user profile in Azure AD before they can sign in.
-The user can set this phone number themselves in My Profile, or you can assign the phone number using the Azure portal.
+The user can set this phone number themselves in My Account, or you can assign the phone number using the Azure portal.
 Phone numbers can be set by global admins, authentication admins, or privileged authentication admins.

 Search for and select Azure Active Directory.